Manny27nyc/platform-management-docs/content/en/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/sending_and_scheduling_push_notifications.md

 2. In the Dashboard, send a new push notification and set the **Category** field to the desired notification category.
     ![](/Images/push_notification.png)

 When the notification arrives, the device displays the set of actions defined by the category.
-The [remotenotificationaction](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS-event-remotenotificationaction) event fires when the user interacts with the notification.
+The remotenotificationaction event fires when the user interacts with the notification.

-In addition, you can set the `[behavior](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS.UserNotificationAction-property-behavior)` property of the [`Ti.App.iOS.NotificationAction`](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS.UserNotificationAction) to  [`Ti.App.iOS.USER_NOTIFICATION_BEHAVIOR_TEXTINPUT`](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS-property-USER_NOTIFICATION_BEHAVIOR_TEXTINPUT) which will show a text field that can be used to respond to actions without opening the app.
+In addition, you can set the `[behavior](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.App.iOS.UserNotificationAction-property-behavior)` property of the `Ti.App.iOS.NotificationAction` to `Ti.App.iOS.USER_NOTIFICATION_BEHAVIOR_TEXTINPUT` which will show a text field that can be used to respond to actions without opening the app.

-#### Silent Push Notifications
+#### Silent push notifications

 The **Content-Available** form field lets you silently notify a Titanium or native iOS/Android application, without alerting the user at all.
 A silent push is often used to alert the application that new content is available to download.
 Once the download (or another task) initiated by the silent push is complete, the application can display a notification to the user that new content is available.